-- b) The Committee on Appointments, Promotion and Tenure will then meet to review and discuss in detail all of the materials submitted and collected.
+- (vii) The chair of the candidate's review committee submits (via Interfolio) to the Dean for Academic Affairs by October 15 of the tenure review year a written evaluation of the candidate as determined by the review committee.
+This evaluation should be in accordance with the three criteria established in Sections IV.A and IV.E.2, and the Preamble should indicate the kinds and general sources of information used.
+The evaluation is signed by all members of the review committee who concur with it and any dissent will be indicated.
+The review committee evaluation and recommendation is made available to the candidate by October 15, at the time the letter is provided to the Dean.
+A dissenting opinion may also be submitted to the Dean, signed by any member of the review committee who wishes to do so, and is also made available to the candidate at the same time. - b) The Committee on Appointments, Promotion and Tenure will then meet to review and discuss in detail all of the materials submitted and collected.
 These will include: - (i) The department's or committee's letter or letters. - (ii) The materials reviewed by the department or committee, including the materials submitted by the candidate. - (iii) Evaluative statements on file from the time of reappointment. - (iv) Letters from the reviewers of the candidate's scholarly or artistic work. - (v) Letters from members of the Bowdoin faculty who wish to comment on the candidate's fitness for tenure as well as those letters that have been individually solicited by the chair of the Committee on Appointments, Promotion and Tenure. - (vi) Letters from a single sample of students enrolled in the candidate's courses and independent studies over the previous five years.
 These letters will be solicited by the chair of the Committee on Appointments, Promotion and Tenure according to a method prescribed by the Committee and copies will be shared with the department or review committee. - (vii) Feedback solicited from students supported, mentored, or advised by the candidate and invited to respond to a questionnaire on these forms of support.
-This evidence is optional for the candidate and is intended to supplement other aspects of the teaching portfolio, providing a more complete picture of the candidate's teaching practices in support of student learning. - (viii) A departmental roster showing the terms of appointment for all members of the department, or in the case of a joint appointment, departmental and program rosters. - c) The procedure followed by the Committee on Appointments, Promotion, and Tenure will be as follows:
+This evidence is optional for the candidate and is intended to supplement other aspects of the teaching portfolio, providing a more

-&lt;sup>34 Clarified by the Committee on Appointment, Promotion and Tenure and the Dean for Academic Affairs 1 July 2018.
+&lt;sup>36 Clarified by the Committee on Appointment, Promotion and Tenure and the Dean for Academic Affairs 1 July 2018.

-&lt;sup>35 Clarifications recommended by CAPT and approved by the faculty 2 March 2020 (20-1-5).
+&lt;sup>37 Clarifications recommended by CAPT and approved by the faculty 2 March 2020 (20-1-5).

-&lt;sup>36 See (01-4-3), approved by the faculty 7 May 2001.
+&lt;sup>38 See (01-4-3), approved by the faculty 7 May 2001.